PermissionlessGames/degen-casino/docs/docgen/src/src/libraries/PCPricing.sol/library.PCPricing.md

 ### adjustNonAnchorPricesBatch

-adjust the price of a batch of non-anchor currencies
+adjust the price of non-anchor currencies based on batch size

 ```solidity